-WELCOME TO PONOKA SECONDARY CAMPUS,
+WELCOME TO PONOKA SECONDARY CAMPUS, a school that is working hard in ...

 "Putting ALL Learners on Winning Streaks!"

 At Ponoka Secondary Campus, our staff is dedicated to providing all the support necessary to make your transition as easy as possible from your existing school or grade to a new setting.
 We have programming designed specifically to provide opportunities and educational opportunities enabling students to get on a winning streak!